Nyovelt/RedCoat/README.md

 # RedCoat
-RedCoat is a program for lottery.
+RedCoat is a program which uses face identification to draw prizes from a group of young people.

+## Requirment
+A group of young volunteers with red coats.